mpdf/mpdf.github.io/headers-footers/method-1.md

 $mpdf->Output();
 {% endhighlight %}

-<p>... and for historical purposes using depracated TOC functions:</p>
+... and for historical purposes using depracated TOC functions:

 {% highlight php %}
 <?php